 The San Jacinto region is comprised mainly of the San Jacinto River and its major and minor tributaries, making up a complex network of functioning floodplains.
-A functioning floodplain is a broad term used to describe a natural area susceptible to flooding that provides a broad range of ecological and hydrological functions, including flood storage, water quality maintenance, groundwater recharge, and many more.
-An analysis of the existing flood hazard was completed as a function of the TWDB-provided flood quilt.
-The flood hazard analysis is provided and discussed in detail in Chapter 2.
+A functioning floodplain is a broad term used to describe a natural area susceptible to flooding that provides a broad range of ecological and hydrological functions, including flood storage, water quality maintenance, and groundwater recharge.